 Launch an Amazon AWS instance

-From the Services menu in the top-left corner, select EC2 under Compute.
+- Click Services in the top-left corner, then select EC2 from the Compute menu.
 The EC2 Management Console will appear.

-Enter a name for the key pair in the Key pair name text box.
+- Enter a name for the key pair in the Name text box.
+Do not change any default settings.

-Click Create.
-The list of key pairs will refresh to display the new key pair, and your browser will automatically download the new key pair’s .pem file.
+- Click Create key pair.
+The list of key pairs will refresh to display the new key pair, and your browser will automatically download the new key pair’s

 examplerepresents the key pair’s name: